reidwmulkey/shadow-node/README.md

 	});

 	/*
-	The rest of the routes needed for your fake site
+	The rest of the routes needed for your shadow site
 	*/

 	/*
 	This route is necessary.
-	If shadowRouter doesn't catch the path the user inputs, then your application will continue onto your next route (AKA the route of your real app).
+	If shadowSite doesn't catch the path the user inputs, then your application will continue onto your next route (AKA the route of your real app).
 	*/
 	router.all('*', function(req, res, next){
 		res.status(404).send();
 	});

+	app.use('/', router);
-	module.exports = router;
+	module.exports = app;
 ```